Director of Parent Engagement & Advocacy

 🔥 Testing Is Not the Problem—Low Standards Are

-Alpha doesn't avoid standardized assessment.
+Alpha doesn't avoid standardized testing.
 We embrace it.
-If you're seeking a school that sidesteps rigor or dilutes expectations, look elsewhere.
+If you're seeking a school that sidesteps rigor or dilutes expectations, this isn't the right fit.
 But if you believe in establishing high standards—and supporting every student in meeting them—begin here.

 👉 Watch MacKenzie explain (3 min)